 Blood and Bourbon

 Charming, easygoing Lord of the French Quarter

-“My father warned me when I was very young to be wary of deals that seem too good to be true; so it is (I fear) with the Lord of the French Quarter.
-In a city (or just species?) beset with those in power that delight in beating others down he’s made his way as the champion of underdogs, the smiling face and gently helping hand to neonates and new arrivals… myself included.
+“My father warned me when I was very young to be wary of deals that seem too good to be true; so it is, I fear, with the Lord of the French Quarter.
+In a city (or just species?) beset with sadists in positions of power who delight in beating others down, he’s made his way as the champion of underdogs, the smiling face and gently helping hand to neonates and new arrivals… myself included.
 His own powerful position makes these gifts trivial matters for him, but they win him all the loyalty in the world for those that have nothing or nowhere else to go.
 I get the feeling much of what he does for others constitute more fliers than meticulously planned investments, and that oftentimes he’s content to simply see where matters go—with the knowledge that he only needs a very few to pay off to more than justify the investments.
 He’s affable, polite, lenient, and knowingly and needlessly flattering.
 Among the living these traits would be enough on their own to make friends, but they stand out so startlingly from the rest of our kind that it makes him hard to trust him on those grounds alone: I’m always waiting for the other shoe to drop.
 All the same, I keep coming back over and over again.
 Is it because I have no other choice, or because he’s the only one that offers one?”